otto-de/api-guidelines/topics/guideline-format.md

 **CONS**

-* As stand-alone solution no custom layout only themes, no custom layout
+* As stand-alone solution no custom layout, only themes

 ## GitBooks

-(i) similar to GitHub pages but more powerful
+(i) similar to GitHub pages, but more powerful

 **CONS**

 * Pricing

 ## api.otto.de